 Several types of businesses are using apparel financing or funding.
 Perhaps you own a dance studio that carries apparel.
 You could use apparel financing to finance your inventory.
 Perhaps you own a small clothing boutique, you could use apparel financing to fund inventory.
 Perhaps you solely retail clothing online.
 You could use apparel financing.
 Apparel financing can really be used for any business that sells products.
 Most lenders or lending platforms will ask what you plan to use the funds for.
 At this time, you can specify what type of inventory you need to fund.

-What types of loans are available for clothing stores?
+What types of loans are available for apparel brands?

-There are a number of different loans available for clothing stores, depending on your exact need for funding.
+There are a number of different loans available for apparel brands, depending on your exact need for funding.

 If you are able to qualify for a bank loan, this should be your first choice for a business loan for a clothing store as bank loans (either term loans or lines of credit) will offer the most competitive interest rates with longer terms.

 Interest rates for bank loans start near 5% with terms up to 10 years and minimal fees.
 Securing the strongest of these loans often requires excellent credit, strong annual revenue, and positive business history.